pexip/pexkit-sdk/iOS/README.md

 ## Changelog

+ - 7.6.0 (PexKit-SDK-2016-07-19_v7.5.4)   : Prepartion for ATS disabling (see notes)
+                                            New ConferenceCallType enum and callType on conference object Security fixes
+											remove parsing of display name and leave untouched cleanups for deprecations in Swift 3
  - 7.5.4 (PexKit-SDK-2016-07-19_v7.5.4)   : Minor fix for backwards compatibility on older event
                                             messages
  - 7.5.3 (PexKit-SDK-2016-07-12_v7.5.3)   : Fix `isAudioOnly`, tighten up calendar scraping